kdave/kdave.github.io/json-dumper.md

     { .key = "size-si-not-zero", .fmt = "size-or-none", .out_json = "size" },
 ```

-Raw formats starting with "`%`" are passed to printf, this lets it do all the
+Raw formats starting with "`%`" are passed to `printf`, this lets it do all the
 heavy work.
 The special formatters may need additional parameters, in this case
 it's the pretty printer mode for size.